Fiona Franklin (nee Selby) BSc (Hons) University of Salford, MBACP

 I have experience of working with adult clients for the NHS Improving Access to Psychological Therapies (IAPT) service and teenagers at the Brook - sexual health clinic Additionally, I have ten years experience in the field of Mental Health.

-I work privately in the Manchester area over the past year.
+I have worked privately in the Manchester and North Yorkshire area over the past year.
 I am now expanding my client base in the Harrogate area.
 I have a particular interest in working therapeutically to help people to work through anxiety/ obsessive compulsive disorder which can often be debilitating.

 Areas of counselling I deal with